rpearce/react-static/README.md

 React static site generator framework for Node.js

 ## What is this?
-This project exists as a static site generator that utilizes React components for markup but, unlike other static site generators, also generates the client-side React JavaScript to allow the linking between pages to be incredibly fast.
+This project exists as a static site generator that utilizes React components for markup but, unlike other static site generators, also generates the client-side React JavaScript to allow the linking between pages to be incredibly fast out of the box.
+This means you'll also be able to have any other fancy client-side-oriented React bundled, as well.

 Under the hood, this tool builds off of [React](https://github.com/facebook/react), [react-router](https://github.com/rackt/react-router) and [nodejs](https://github.com/nodejs/node) to build static markup and JavaScript.